Abdulelah01/EUREKA/AudienceProfile/AudienceProfile.md

    * Date of Planting
    * Seed Amount
    * Seed Vendor
-   * Surrounding landscape
+   * Surrounding Landscape
 * Evaluate the cover of native vs non-native plant species
 * Evaluate the field level average coefficient of conservatism
-* Their goal to focus on the habitat conservation and restoration, species conservation pollinators.
+* Their goals are to focus on the habitat conservation and restoration, species conservation pollinators.

 #### Project Needs
 The project needs to include answering the following questions: